EBI-Metagenomics/holofood-database/README.md

 The website is built with Django.

-Management commands are used to important a cache of Samples and their metadata from ENA and Biosamples.
+Management commands are used to import a cache of Samples and their metadata from ENA and Biosamples.

 There is a normal Django Admin panel as well.